-A weekend in a treehouse hotel?
+A weekend in a treehouse in British Columbia?
 Yes please

 In general, Louise and I lead a pretty hectic life.
 Between various projects, travelling, keeping the blog running and our love of the outdoors, having a day off has become rather a strange concept for us.
 Even when we do have down time, we’re normally ‘wired in’ to some extent (checking emails, editing photos etc).
 I’m not sure I even remember the last time I sat down to a good book and just disconnected from the world.
 That’s why, when Louise mentioned she’d arranged for us to stay in the Outa-the-woods treehouse hotel last week, I have to admit that I came at the idea with a degree of trepidation:

 “How are we going to work?” and “would I be able to charge my laptop at least?” were a couple of thoughts that crossed my mind, not to mention, “wouldn’t we just get bored being stuck in a treehouse for a couple of days?”